PlaidCloud/website/content/en/docs/reference/config-api/kubeadm-config.v1beta2.md

 </td>
 <td>
    `mageRepository` sets the container registry to pull images from.
-If empty, `k8s.gcr.io` will be used by default; in case of kubernetes version is a CI build (kubernetes version starts with `ci/`) `gcr.io/k8s-staging-ci-images` is used as a default for control plane components and for kube-proxy, while `k8s.gcr.io` will be used for all the other images.</td>
+If empty, `k8s.gcr.io` will be used by default; in case of PlaidCloud version is a CI build (PlaidCloud version starts with `ci/`) `gcr.io/k8s-staging-ci-images` is used as a default for control plane components and for kube-proxy, while `k8s.gcr.io` will be used for all the other images.</td>
 </tr>